antismash/websmash/README.md

 # Flask-Mail settings
 DEFAULT_RECIPIENTS = ["alice@example.com", "bob@example.com"]

-# Flask-SQLAlchemy settings
+# Redis settings
-SQLALCHEMY_DATABASE_URI = 'your://user:pass@database/uri'
+REDIS_URL = 'redis://your.redis.database:port/number'
+# defaults to redis://localhost:6379/0

 # Flask-Downloader settings
 # This should be the same as RESULTS_PATH